A Geometric Modeling of Occam's Razor in Deep Learning: Lightlike Statistical Manifold

-where $E_p$ denotes the expectation \wrt $p(\bm{x}\,\vert\,\bm\theta)$.
-The corresponding infinitesimal squared length element $\mathrm{d}s^2 = \trace(\fim(\bm\theta) d\bm\theta d\bm\theta^\top)$, where $\trace()$ means the matrix trace\footnote{Using the cyclic property of the matrix trace, we have $\mathrm{d}s^2=\trace(\fim(\bm\theta)\dtheta\dtheta^\top)=\dtheta^\top\fim(\bm\theta)\dtheta$.}, is independent of the underlying parameterization of the population space.
-Amari further developed this approach by revealing the dualistic structure of statistical manifolds which extends the Riemannian framework in the field of information geometry~\citep{aIGA,nkADG}.
-The MDL criterion arising from the geometry of Bayesian inference with Jeffreys' prior for regular models is detailed in~\cite{bMDL}.
-In information geometry, the regular assumption is (1) open connected parameter space in some Euclidean space and (2) The FIM exists and is non-singular.
+Amari further developed this approach by revealing the dualistic structure of statistical manifolds which extends the Riemannian framework~\citep{aIGA,nkADG}.
+The MDL criterion arising from the geometry of Bayesian inference with Jeffreys' prior for regular models is detailed in~\citep{bMDL}.
+In information geometry, the regular assumption is (1) an open connected parameter space in some Euclidean space; and (2) the FIM exists and is non-singular.
 However, in general, the FIM is only positive semi-definite and thus for non-regular models like neuromanifolds~\citep{aIGA} or Gaussian mixture models~\citep{wAGA}, the manifold is not Riemannian but \emph{singular semi-Riemannian}~\citep{kSSR,dbLSO}.
-In the machine learning community, singularities have often been dealt with as a minor issue: For example, the natural gradient has been generalized based on the Moore-Penrose inverse of $\fim(\bm\theta)$~\citep{tGAG} to avoid potential non-invertible FIMs.
-Watanabe addressed the fact that most usual learning machines are singular in his singular learning theory~\citep{wAGA} which relies on algebraic geometry.
+In the machine learning community, singularities have often been dealt with as \emph{a minor issue}: For example, the natural gradient has been generalized based on the Moore-Penrose inverse of $\fim(\bm\theta)$~\citep{tGAG} to avoid potential non-invertible FIMs.
+Watanabe~\cite{wAGA} addressed the fact that most usual learning machines are singular in his singular learning theory which relies on algebraic geometry.
+Nakajima and Ohmoto~\cite{nakajima2021dually} discussed dually flat structures for singular models.

-Very recently, preliminary efforts~\citep{btGOL,jsOTG} tackle singularity at the core, mostly from a mathematical standpoint.
-For example, Jain et al.~\citeyearpar{jsOTG} studied the Ricci curvature tensor of such manifolds.
-These mathematical notions are used in the community of differential geometry or general relativity and have not yet been ported to the machine learning community.
+Recently, preliminary efforts~\citep{btGOL,jsOTG} tackle singularity at the core, mostly from a mathematical standpoint.
+For example, Jain et al.~\citep{jsOTG} studied the Ricci curvature tensor of such manifolds.
+These mathematical notions are used in the community of differential geometry or general relativity but have not yet been ported to the machine learning community.